 I've seen many colleagues fall in love with teaching and devote hours and hours to grading and lesson plans.
 But their dissertations often take a back seat, and they take much longer to finish their degrees.
 It's crucial to remember to balance your teaching and dissertation writing responsibilities.
 Your job as a PhD student is to write that dissertation!

 If teaching has put you behind on your dissertation goals, working with our dissertation coaches and dissertation consultants can help you get back on track.
 A Thesis Editor can also help you use your time effectively by providing specific, guided feedback on your dissertation writing.
-A dissertation formatting expert can take care of your dissertation's final formatting so that you don't have to. < What does it mean to “Advance to Candidacy” or to be “ABD”?
-Beyond Word: Word Processors for Dissertation Writers >
+A dissertation formatting expert can take care of your dissertation's final formatting so that you don't have to. < Self-Care During COVID-19 EndNote: An Introduction >